 - http://Learningnetwork.cisco.com This is Cisco official IT certification forum.
 It has a lot of contributors and it will take you probably a lot of time before you can scroll through all the areas.

-- www.sadikhov.com/forum : a well-organized forum.
-However, it has less activity than
+www.sadikhov.com/forum : a well-organized forum.
+However, it has less activity than the others.

 - Be disciplined: studying the CCNA syllabus is a mental stamina exam.
 Once you pass it, any other IT certification exam will be simply another challenge to overcome.

 What are your own hints about getting the CCNA exam without experience?
 How did you do to get through it?